Origin and History

 - blue housings and holster caps laced gold

-Sergeants were distinguished by a narrow silver lace on the lapels, cuffs and pockets; a silver aiguillette; a blue worsted sash about their waist.
+Sergeants were distinguished by a narrow silver lace on the cuffs, pockets and shoulder strap; a silver aiguillette; a blue and yellow worsted sash about their waist.

 Corporals were distinguished by a narrow silver lace on the cuffs and shoulder strap; white silk aiguillette.